jrego1/EPLCANet/README.md

-This repository contains code to train an energy-based model (EBM) with a sparse coding frontend with equilibrium propagation and fine tune the sparse layer's dictionary for classification.
+This repository contains code to train an energy-based model with a sparse coding frontend with equilibrium propagation and fine tune the sparse layer's dictionary for classification.

 - main_fast.py: parses shell scripts, constructs model, optimizers, runs model from appropriate utils.py
--
+- cifar_dictlearning.py: script to train a sparse coding dictionary with the Locally Competitive Algorithm
+- utils_ep_fast.py: functions to build and train an energy-based recurrent convolutional neural network (RCNN) with image input
-- pretrainedlca_utils_ep_fast.py: functions to build and train an energy-based recurrent convolutional neural network (RCNN) with a front sparse coding layer.
+- pretrainedlca_utils_ep_fast.py: functions to build and train an energy-based RCNN with a front sparse coding layer.
 The *pretrained* sparse dictionary is held fixed during EBM training with equilibrium propagation and preprocesses inputs with LCA dynamics.
+- data_utils.py: plotting and logging functions
 - run/: shell scripts for running models and experiments
-\\
-\\
-\\

-*** *work in progress* ***

-(TODO: Build and train an energy-based recurrent convolutional neural network (RCNN) with a front sparse coding layer using equilibrium propagation. *Tune* the sparse dictionary for classification by introducing feedback to activations during EBM training with equilibrium propagation.)
+*** *work in progress* *** *(TODO: Build and train an energy-based recurrent convolutional neural network (RCNN) with a front sparse coding layer using equilibrium propagation. *Tune* the sparse dictionary for classification by introducing feedback to activations during EBM training with equilibrium propagation.)* *** *work in progress* ***

-### LCA Sparse Coding PyTorch Implementation of the
+### LCA Sparse Coding PyTorch Implementation
 This repository leverages functions from lca-pytorch.

 https://github.com/lanl/lca-pytorch